Baghdad: Culture

 Baghdad has always played a significant role in the broader Arab cultural sphere, contributing several significant writers, musicians and visual artists.
+Historically, the city had a vibrant modern culture and lifestyle.
 Famous Arab poets and singers such as Nizar Qabbani, Umm Kulthum, Fairuz, Salah Al-Hamdani, Ilham al-Madfai and others have performed for the city.
 The dialect of Arabic spoken in Baghdad today differs from that of other large urban centers in Iraq, having features more characteristic of nomadic Arabic dialects (Versteegh, The Arabic Language).
 It is possible that this was caused by the repopulating of the city with rural residents after the multiple sackings of the late Middle Ages.
 For poetry written about Baghdad, see Reuven Snir (ed.), Baghdad: The City in Verse (Harvard, 2013).
 Baghdad joined the UNESCO Creative Cities Network as a City of Literature in December 2015.

 Some of the important cultural institutions in the city include the National Theater, which was looted during the 2003 invasion of Iraq, but efforts are underway to restore the theater.
 The live theater industry received a boost during the 1990s, when UN sanctions limited the import of foreign films.
 As many as 30 movie theaters were reported to have been converted to live stages, producing a wide range of comedies and dramatic productions.
 Institutions offering cultural education in Baghdad include The Music and Ballet School of Baghdad and the Institute of Fine Arts Baghdad.
 The Iraqi National Symphony Orchestra is a government funded symphony orchestra in Baghdad.
 The INSO plays primarily classical European music, as well as original compositions based on Iraqi and Arab instruments and music.
+Mandaeans had cultural club in Al-Zawraa, where poetry evenings and cultural seminars were held, attended by poets, writers, artists, officials, and dignitaries of the communities.
+There is also a social cultural center of Mandaeans at al-Qadisiyyah.
+Baghdad Jewish Community Center is located in Al-Rashid Street.

 Baghdad is also home to a number of museums which housed artifacts and relics of ancient civilization; many of these were stolen, and the museums looted, during the widespread chaos immediately after United States forces entered the city.

-During US occupation of Iraq, AFN Iraq ("Freedom Radio") broadcast news and entertainment within Baghdad, among other locations.
+During occupation of Iraq, AFN Iraq ("Freedom Radio") broadcast news and entertainment within Baghdad, among other locations.
 There is also a private radio station called "Dijlah" (named after the Arabic word for the Tigris River) that was created in 2004 as Iraq's first independent talk radio station.
 Radio Dijlah offices, in the Jamia neighborhood of Baghdad, have been attacked on several occasions.